 “The mask, and now the gate in which it was embedded, are continuing to fire our imaginations.
 The worship of Pan sometimes included ceremonies involving drinking, sacrifices, and ecstatic rituals,” explained Eisenberg, a professor at Israel’s University of Haifa.

 Even if you’ve never heard of Pan, you’d probably recognize him from the art you have seen.
-In ancient times, he was a god of fields, groves, wooded glens and wilderness.
+In ancient times, he was a goat-like god of fields, groves, wooded glens, and wilderness.
 He was famous for playing his musical pipes and his sexual prowess.
 Images of Pan are quite common in pagan culture and have carried over into the Western art tradition.